aka: One Last Trap

 - Mega Man X: If you get blown off the edge of the map just as you beat Storm Eagle, you fall to your death with no chance to grab onto the edge, as defeating the boss locks your ability to move.

 - Once you win the second Boss Battle with Phantom in Mega Man Zero, he self-destructs to take you with him.
 Hope you weren't standing close.
 (Or had spare health, it's not an instant kill.)

-- Also in the second game, you have to fight Herculious and Kuwagust Anchortus together.
+- Also in Zero 2, you have to fight Herculious and Kuwagust Anchortus together.
 Once you deplete both their lifebars, don't get confident, because they'll try to catch you in one last pincer attack before exploding.

 - Better land on a platform after slicing Pegasolta Eclair in half.
 He still mocks you if you die, despite being completely in two.
 At least you can control your descent, and can actually keep him floating in air in his death position by repeatedly wall jumping.

 - Ganbare Goemon 4 has tanuki statues serving as the goal.
 If you break one, your character goes on his victory animation, but you lose control on it.
 This can be problematic considering you have long-range projectile weapons, and as this is the hardest SFC entry, with many enemies littering the screen, it is entirely possible to hit the statue with projectiles (which can be reflected by the walls) and fall to get killed during your victory motion by the bottom edge of the screen, treated by the game as a Bottomless Pit, as the scrolling camera is no longer working!
 Oh, and due to a glitch, if you die this way, you instantly lose all your lives regardless of how many you had initially!
 Good times indeed.